 In much of Europe there has been high unemployment for a long time, since well before the onset of the present crisis.
 People are increasingly accustomed to its existence.
 That means they are also accustomed to a sizable proportion of society receiving an income disconnected from labor time.
 In many other countries there has been high unemployment at one time or another during the neo-liberal period.
 In upcoming decades, waves of mechanization are going to make it increasingly unnecessary for people to work full time or for everybody to participate in the labor force.
 In thinking about a progressive way forward, why try to swim against the tide with a Job Guarantee when the tide brings with it the necessary preconditions for a Basic Income Guarantee?

 I have been reading some of the academic literature on the relative merits of a Basic Income Guarantee (BIG) and Job Guarantee (JG).
 In the academic literature, a BIG – for example, as proposed by Van Parijs – refers to a policy in which every citizen receives a basic income irrespective of labor force participation or employment status.
 A JG, as readers here will realize, refers to a guaranteed job at minimum wage for anyone who wants one.
 In opposition to the BIG, one argument advanced by Modern Monetary Theorists (e.g., here) concerns the value of the currency, which they define as the amount of labor time required to obtain it.
-In making their argument, however, they reason “at the margin”, somewhat reminiscent of neoclassical analysis.
+In making their argument, however, they reason “at the margin”.
 I think this is incorrect for a reason I will discuss.

 One type of objection to the Job or Income Guarantee (JIG) that has been expressed concerns its potential effects on the level of productive activity.
 In particular, there has been some concern that without a requirement of reciprocity, the JIG would enable some people to obtain an income without doing anything for society in return, and this would be unfair or at least perceived by many as unfair.
 My view is that the net effect of a JIG would be to promote socially productive activity, and that the extent of true free riding – in the sense of contributing nothing to society – is not likely to be significant.